 When perceived challenges exceed perceived skills, one would first become alert and then anxious (Nakamura and Csikszentmihalyi, 2002).
 We suggest respondents' perceptions of lower levels of flow experience in using mobile libraries could be related to library anxiety to some extent.
 Library anxiety has been theorized to result from one or more of the following dimensions: barriers with staff (users' perceptions that the library staff are intimidating and unapproachable), affective barriers (users' perceptions that their library skills are inadequate), uncomfortable with the library (users' perceptions that the library is not safe, welcoming or non-threatening), lack of knowledge of the library (users' unfamiliarity with the library) and mechanical barriers (users' perceptions that they cannot use library equipments) (Jiao and Onwuegbuzie, 1997; Booker et al., 2012).
 In the mobile context, library anxiety seems to become stronger.
-We thus recommend that university libraries should never stop user
+We thus recommend that university libraries should never stop user training since this is always an efficient way to overcome the barriers above and improve users' potential skills, thus tending to provide users with positive library experiences.

+Digital libraries function differently from business entities (Kiran and Diljit, 2012).
 For web digital libraries and mobile libraries, they share the same final aim of facilitating human knowledge to be fully accessed by people.
 This study compares users' perceptions of web digital libraries and mobile libraries in terms of flow experience so as to highlight the importance of the quality of user experience.
 The challenge university libraries are now facing is to create compelling information services containing digital content available in a way that users will find not only acceptable but also tailored to their needs (Paterson and Low, 2011; Wang, 2013).
 We believe web digital libraries and mobile libraries can potentially inform each other in overcoming the challenge.
 When more and more users can experience enjoyable and optimal flow in using both web digital libraries and mobile libraries, the final aim of digital libraries would not be far away.